iamthatguylook/Deliveroo/README.md

 # Use hero easy icons with react native

 use the Name on the website as well use size and color attributes

+# Just a small organising tip

+folder names should be small and file name in each folder should start with capital and camel case the exports should be same name as the file names